adjtomo/seisflows/docs/command_line_tool.rst

 Commmand Line Tool
 ==================

-``SeisFlows`` is primarily interacted with via command line calls and a parameter file.
-In this page we explain how to use this command line tool to create a SeisFlows parameters file, edit and configure it, and establish a SeisFlows working directory.
-We also provide explanation for other command line options which act as helper utilities for improved package control.
+``SeisFlows`` is primarily interacted with via a parameter file and command line tool.
+In this page we explain how to use this command line tool to create a SeisFlows parameters file, edit and configure it, and run a workflow.
+We also provide explanation for other command line options which act as helper utilities for package control.

 After installing SeisFlows into a Conda environment, the ``seisflows`` command will be available directly from the command line.
 To access the